swapnilbawane/book-cart/README.md

 - Single Products page
 - Search Products page
 - Cart management - Add, delete or change quantity of items in cart.
 - Wishlist management - Add and remove items from wishlist.
+- Checkout page with order summary
 - Private routes for Login, Signup, wishlist and cart.
 - This website uses useState, useContext and React Router for routing.
 - Filter products by price, rating, category.